alexperrone/dqcdm-temporal/README.md

 For a selected condition (concept_id) and data source, the Shiny app presents results of different analyses in 4 tabs:

-The 1st tab on the app overviews the data and calculates a "typical" annual pattern.
+The first tab on the app overviews the data and calculates a "typical" annual pattern.
 It then highlights data points that statistically deviate from the "typical" pattern.

 ![tab 1](https://github.com/alexperrone/dqcdm-temporal/blob/master/img/screenshot-03.png)